 Where possible, the fair value of the NZ Super Fund's assets and liabilities are measured using quoted prices in active markets.
-Where the fair value of assets and liabilities cannot be measured using quoted prices in active markets, fair value is determined using valuation techniques with market observable inputs from third parties such as brokers or pricing vendors, where available.
-For assets that have no quoted price (which principally consist of investments in private equity investment funds, collective investment funds, fixed income securities and certain derivative financial instruments) the determination of fair value requires significant judgement.
+Where the fair value of assets and liabilities cannot be measured using quoted prices in active markets, fair value is determined using valuation techniques with marketobservable inputs from third parties such as brokers or pricing vendors, where available.
+For assets that have no quoted price (which principally consist of investments in unconsolidated subsidiaries, private equity investments held directly, private equity investment funds, collective investment funds, fixed income securities and certain derivative financial instruments)

+the determination of fair value requires significant judgement.
 Fair value for these assets is determined as follows: